thusspokedata/thusspokedata/README.md

 <br>
 <p>I'm an ex-opera singer who decided to change career for a passion of mine that is even greater than singing. </p>
 <p>I'm a web developer and data analyst.
-Actually, I'm working at Ironhack as a teacher assistant.</p>
+Currently, I'm working at Ironhack as a teacher assistant.</p>
 <p>Write me, let's talk about projects, and let's keep moving towards meeting our goals.</p>
 <br><br>